 - an executive summary and continuous improvement plan; and

-- annual progress reports on the implementation plan.
+- annual progress reports on continuous improvement implementation.

 Periodic Comprehensive Review Standards and Instructions

 Below are the PCR standards used as a unit's self-study.
 The standards are revised annually based on feedback from the campus, particularly those units recently completing their PCR.
 Please feel free to contact IRAP to offer any additional feedback.

 Schedule for Periodic Comprehensive Reviews